Brett-Tanner/Journal/2023/Jun_23.md

   - BookingPress
     - Best looking one so far, but necessary stuff locked behind paywall
     - If we do pay though, very slick starting point, lots of customization, can maybe generate the documents we need?
+  - Can translate backend with a plugin like [this](https://www.bookingpressplugin.com/documents/translate-bookingpress-plugin/)

 ### Odin Project - [Portfolio](https://www.theodinproject.com/lessons/advanced-html-and-css-personal-portfolio)